 The food ingredients travel undigested to the colon where they ferment and are converted to short-chain fatty acids (SCFAs).
 These SCFAs inhibit the growth of harmful bacteria and promote and support healthy digestive flora in dogs.
-It also acts as a source of energy for colon cells and preserve the electrolyte and fluid balance that allows your dog's intestine to work properly.
+It also acts as a source of energy for colon cells and preserves the electrolyte and fluid balance that allows your dog's intestine to work properly.

 2. Prebiotics are Found in Dog Foods

-Because prebiotics are simply a type of fiber (carbohydrate), they are already included in dog foods and other food sources that are known to contain soluble fiber, such as legumes, whole grains, fruits and vegetables.
+Because prebiotics is simply a type of fiber (carbohydrate), they are already included in dog foods and other food sources that are known to contain soluble fiber, such as legumes, whole grains, fruits, and vegetables.
 Beet pulp is another well-known prebiotic (commonly used in dog food) but care should be taken as some dogs don't process beet pulp well.
 This may cause bloating, nausea and flatulence.
 Raw garlic (toxic to dogs in large amounts) and dandelion greens are good sources of prebiotics.

 Unlike probiotics which, according to mentioned studies, have little to no effect when included in dog foods, prebiotics for dogs can have the exact same positive effect whether they're given through pet food, homemade food or in the form of prebiotic supplement.
 The only thing that matters is the amount of prebiotics given.

 Studies show that dogs fed prebiotics regularly are less likely to get diarrhea caused by the overgrowth of bad bacteria (study).
-When fed to females during pregnancy and lactation, prebiotics will provide enhanced immune protection to the puppies through the colostrum and milk, and in turn the puppies will have an enhanced response to vaccines.
+When fed to females during pregnancy and lactation, prebiotics will provide enhanced immune protection to the puppies through the colostrum and milk, and in turn, the puppies will have an enhanced response to vaccines.

 For dogs with immuno-suppression or digestive disorders, and for all dogs on a course of antibiotics, prebiotics is definitely of extra value.